cloudflare/cloudflare-docs/content/workers/testing/vitest-integration/get-started/write-your-first-test.md

 {{</tab>}}
 {{</tabs>}}

-Let's add functionality to handle a `404` path on the Worker.
-This will return the text `Not found` as well as the status code `404`.
+Add functionality to handle a `404` path on the Worker.
+This functionality will return the text `Not found` as well as the status code `404`.

 {{<tabs labels="js | ts">}}
 {{<tab label="js" default="true">}}